 Adding vinegar or other acids can help to dull the heat from the cayenne.
 Of course, additional acid may not work in all dishes.
 It is often most effective in soups where it can help to balance other flavors.
 Your acid can come in the form of balsamic, rice or sherry vinegar, depending on the dish.

 Non-vinegar options for additional acid include lemon juice or lime juice; these may be better for some dishes when compared to vinegar.
 For example, cayenne is a popular ingredient in many Latin American dishes; for those dishes, lime juice or (in a pinch) lemon juice may be more appropriate.
+This is also why you often see spicy dishes being served with lime wedges.
+They can help lessen the overall heat.

 Dairy

 The heat from cayenne comes from capsaicin, which you can neutralize with dairy products.
 Capsaicin’s heat comes from the fact that it binds to nerve receptors.
-Dairy contains the casein compound that binds with the capsaicin oils allowing them to be dispersed and washed away from the nerve receptors.
+Dairy contains the casein compound that binds with the capsaicin oils, allowing them to be dispersed and washed away from the nerve receptors.

 Sugar

-If you are making a dish where pineapple would be an appropriate addition, consider adding some crushed pineapple for both acidity and sweetness.
+The natural sugars from fruit can work here, too.
+For instance, if you are making a dish where pineapple would be an appropriate addition, consider adding some crushed pineapple for both acidity and sweetness.

 Peanut butter